 To thrive in the post-pandemic world, employers must create a clean, fresh-air environment where the employees feel safe, happy, and productive.
 Maintaining strict sanitization protocols and social distancing in the shared workspace is absolutely crucial.
-In your hybrid workplace, some employees may have assigned desks, while others share or switch desks with other colleagues.
+Some employees may have assigned desks in your hybrid workplace, while others share or switch desks with other colleagues.

 Hybrid workspace cleaning best practices

-Without proper cleaning routines, hybrid and co-working spaces can quickly become breeding grounds for germs.
-Here are the 7 fundamental principles you should follow to create safe and healthy hybrid workspaces:
+Hybrid and co-working spaces can quickly become breeding grounds for germs without proper cleaning routines.
+Here are the seven fundamental principles you should follow to create safe and healthy hybrid workspaces:

 Minimize face-to-face meetings

 The first and most obvious step is to minimize face-to-face sessions.
-This is a basic preventive measure that should reflect in your organization's workspace guidelines.
+This is a basic preventive measure that should reflect in your organization’s workspace guidelines.
 It significantly lowers the possibility of infection by any form of airborne particles or droplets.
-In case face-to-face discussions cannot be avoided, make sure that all participants are wearing face masks at all times.
+If face-to-face discussions cannot be avoided, ensure that all participants are wearing face masks at all times.

 Reduce human-to-human contact